cloudurable/kafka-training/java/lab6.6/README.md

 All network I/O happens in a thread of the application making calls.
 Kafka Consumers manage buffers, and connections state that threads can't share.

-The only exception thread safe method that the consumer has is consumer.wakeup().
+Remember only exception thread-safe method that the consumer has is `consumer.wakeup()`.
 The wakeup() method forces the consumer to throw a WakeupException on any thread the consumer client is blocking.
-You can use this to shutdown a consumer from another thread.
+You can use this to shut down a consumer from another thread.
 The solution and lab use wakeup.
 This is an easter egg.

-## Consumer with many thread
+## Consumer with many threads

 Decouple Consumption and Processing: One or more consumer threads that consume from Kafka and hands off ConsumerRecords instances to a thread pool where a worker thread can process it.
 This approach uses a blocking queue per topic partition to commit offsets to Kafka.
 This method is useful if per record processing is time-consuming.

-An advantage is option allows independently scaling consumers count and processors count.
+An advantage is an option allows independently scaling consumers count and processors count.
-Processor threads are independent of topic partition count is also a big advantage.
+Processor threads are independent of topic partition count is also a significant advantage.

 The problem with this approach is that guaranteeing order across processors requires care as threads execute independently and a later record could be processed before an earlier record and then you have to do consumer commits somehow with this out of order offsets.

 How do you commit the position unless there is some order?
 You have to provide the ordering.
-(ConcurrentHashMap of BlockingQueues where topic, partition is the key (TopicPartition)?)
+(We use `ConcurrentHashMap` of `BlockingQueues` where the topic partition is the key (`TopicPartition`).)

 ### One Consumer with Worker Threads